frederic-perez/AmE-dictionary/data/idioms.md

 __eat it up__
 __eat shit__
 __eat, drink, and be merry__ A call for others to enjoy themselves, usually in the context of a party or other festive gathering. _Come on, people, this is a party—eat, drink, and be merry!_
-__echo chamber__ :two::hammer:
+__echo chamber__ :three::hammer:
-__edge out__ __1__ To surpass, overtake, or defeat someone or something, especially by a narrow margin or degree.
+__edge out__ :two: __1__ To surpass, overtake, or defeat someone or something, especially by a narrow margin or degree.
 A noun or pronoun can be used between “edge” and “out.”
 __educated guess__
 __egghead__ _slang_ A derogatory term for an intelligent, studious person.
 __EGOT__ An abbreviation for “Emmy, Grammy, Oscar, Tony,” referring to the rare feat of winning the major awards in television, music, film, and theater. _Elton John joins elite EGOT ranks with Emmy win.
 John is only the 19th person to have achieved EGOT status (Whoopi Goldberg, Viola Davis, and Mel Brooks are some of the others)._